bttarchive/download-segments/README.md

+# SCRIPTS ARE OUTDATED ATM / PLS PING ME ON DISCORD IF U WANNA USE THEM, I HAVE WORKING VERSIONS BUT THEY ARE NOT STABLE

 # Simple step-by-step guide on how to download (multiple) videos in the highest quality that has audio via yt-dlp

 Please read this read-me (or at least the part that you want to use) before downloading anything and/or asking questions.